kafoso/vscode-toggle-slash/README.md

 This extension is especially great for **PHP**, where file paths on Linux and MacOS (Unix) contain forward slashes, but PHP namespaces contain backslashes ([https://www.php.net/manual/en/language.namespaces.php](https://www.php.net/manual/en/language.namespaces.php)).
 On Windows, copying the file path (e.g. via the command `"File: Copy Relative Path of Active File"`) will contain backslashes, but you may, in your application code, need all of these to be converted into forward slashes.

+# Known limitations

+Utilizing column selection (e.g. via `cursorColumnSelectDown` and/or `cursorColumnSelectUp`) or making multiple character selections across multiple lines, will still only apply the commands to the line containing the caret.

 # Credits

 ## Authors